-As of 2021, the exemption limit on which no solidarity surcharge applies will be increased for individuals and there will be a mitigation zone in which the full solidarity surcharge will not apply.
-However, the solidarity surcharge will continue to be levied on the corporate income tax of corporations (ie, in particular GmbHs and AGs) as before.
+As of 2021, the exemption limit on which no solidarity surcharge applies has been increased for individuals and there is a mitigation zone in which the full solidarity surcharge will not apply.
+However, the solidarity surcharge continues to be levied on the corporate income tax of corporations (in particular, GmbHs and AGs) as before.